 The Board of Trustees meetings: 2nd Monday each month at 9:30AM

 All residents of the area are entitled to be borrowers.
 Proof of residency is required.
 Non-residents who do not have valid SALS/MVLS cards may obtain cards by presenting a current valid library card from almost any other public library along with a current valid ID with name and address.

-Print items and books on CDs or cassette tapes have a loan period of two weeks unless otherwise stated.
-The loan period for DVDs and VHS tapes (videos) is seven days, with a limit of three per visit.
+Print items and books on CDs have a loan period of two weeks unless otherwise stated.
+The loan period for DVDs is seven days, with a limit of three per visit.
 Most items are renewable.
 When renewing materials it is preferred that you bring them to the library for renewal.
 If you renew by phone, please have your library card and the items for renewal with you at the phone.
-A book drop is available for off-hours returns.
+A book drop is available for off-hour returns.

 Reserves and Interlibrary Loans:

 Materials owned by the Horicon Free Library that are not currently available may be reserved at the circulation desk.
 If the library does not own the item you want, we will try to locate it for you and order it through Interlibrary Loan.
-Subject requests beyond our resources may be handled by the central reference library, Crandall Library in Glens Falls.
+You will be notified when your requested items are received.